liamjxu/ground_news_webscraper/README.md

 * we need a filtering process to show how much HQS are there.
 (So, might as well just collect for all stories)
 * `full_text_stat.py` seems to give a higher number for HQS than `stats.py` (I really need to work on the reformatting & renaming)
 * beneficial to work on: balance load on each rank
+* check the current logs to see whether an article has been collected etc